 The Al Hogg and Weatherby Pavilions provide 24-hour professional nursing services to people who are no longer able to stay at home safely.
 They are part of the long term care service located at Peace Arch Hospital.

 Peace Arch Hospital Geriatrics Services work collaboratively with elderly clients, their families and other health care providers in our community and region to promote optimal physical, mental and social well-being for our residents.

 Our philosophy is centered around two major beliefs; first that each person is an individual of inherent worth and dignity with unique needs, expectations, hopes and dreams and second, that those needs are best met in a thoughtful, collaborative and professional way.

-There are 234 publicly subsidized residential care beds in facility with 30 single occupancy rooms, 78 double occupancy rooms, 12 multiple occupancy rooms at the residence.
+There are 234 publicly subsidized long term care beds in facility with 30 single occupancy rooms, 78 double occupancy rooms, 12 multiple occupancy rooms at the residence.

 |Room features and personalization||Rooms feature a bed, dresser, and lamp.
 Linens are provided.

 Residents may bring a radio, television, personal chair (space permitting), pictures and plants.
 They may also bring personal clothing, toiletries, an electric razor and washable quilt.
 A comfort account can be arranged.

 |Accessibility||An elevator provides access to different floors of the residence.
 Due to space limitations, power wheelchairs or scooters can rarely be accommodated.|

 |Security||The residence is equipped with a “wandering” alert system for security.
 The Peace Arch Hospital security team is on-site.|